National Centre of Scientific Research "Demokritos"

 The facilities cover approximately 150 acres of land at Aghia Paraskevi, Athens, ten kilometers from the center of the city, on the northern side of Hymettus mountain.
 The buildings cover an area of approximately 35.000 m^{2} (8.6 acres).

+The NCSRD is a self-administered governmental legal entity, under the supervision of the General Secretariat of Research and Innovation of the Ministry of Development and Investment.

+History

-The Centre started its operation in 1959 as an independent division of the public sector under the name Nuclear Research Center "Demokritos", named in honour of the Greek philosopher Democritus.
+The Centre was established in 1961 as an independent division of the public sector under the name Research Centre for Nuclear Research "Demokritos", named in honour of the Greek philosopher Democritus.
 In 1985 it was renamed and given self-governing jurisdiction under the auspices of the General Secretariat of Research and Technology.
 The original objective of the newly created center was the advancement of nuclear research and technology for peaceful purposes.
 Today, its activities cover several fields of science and engineering.

-The NCSR is a self-administered governmental legal entity, under the supervision of the General Secretariat of Research and Technology of the Ministry of Education.

 Research Institutes

-The research activities of the centre are conducted in eight administratively independent institutes:
+The research activities of the centre are conducted in six administratively independent institutes: